Welcome to the Farber Farm!

-The farm produces food during all four seasons of the year using outdoor field growing methods as well as indoor growing in the hoop house and greenhouse.
+The farm produces food during all four seasons of the year using outdoor field growing methods, as well as indoor growing in the hoop house and greenhouse.
 No matter the time of year, visitors will always find something delicious to sample at the farm.
 From frost-sweetened kale in the winter to vine-ripened heirloom tomatoes in the summer.

 Summer on the farm is the busiest time.
 Campers learn to explore and tend the garden, dig into their Jewish roots, and gain a deeper understanding of the cycles of life and growth in the natural world.
 Almost everything harvest in the summer is consumed at Camp Maas.
-The Jewish people were first shepherds of the land.
+The Jewish people were the first shepherds of the land.
 And here, at the Farber Farm, everyone finds themselves inspired to be connected back to their roots.

 To make a tribute, click here.